Ozzymara/mind-haven/README.md

 ## 🖼️ Imagery

 The **Mind Haven** website utilises carefully selected imagery to create a welcoming, calming, and supportive environment.
 Two images were selected from [Freepik](https://www.freepik.com/), which is an online platform that provides a vast collection of royalty-free images, vectors, illustrations, icons, and templates for creative projects.
-For the MHA website, two images were selected: one for the main body and the second one for the jumbotron.
+For the MHA website, two images were selected: one for the main body and the second for the jumbotron.

-Background image for main body
+Background image for the main body

 <details>
 <summary>Click to view background image</summary>